luketervit/luketervit/README.md

 ## 🔭 Current Work

 - 👨‍🏫 Teaching Assistant at the University of Edinburgh
-- 🧪 Creating JUnit tests and custom scripts to automate student assessment
+- 🧪 Developing coursework, creating JUnit tests and custom scripts to automate student assessment
 - 📊 Working with large datasets for statistical analysis and visualisation
 - 📚 Developing and maintaining personal projects documented on github and my website!